2017 Davao City mall fire

 On December 23, 2017, a fire started at the New City Commercial Center (NCCC) shopping mall in Davao City, Philippines.
-At least 38 people were trapped inside the mall, mostly employees of the market research firm Survey Sampling International (SSI).
+At least 39 people were trapped inside the mall, mostly employees of the market research firm Survey Sampling International (SSI).
 The probable cause of the fire was faulty electrical wiring due to malpractice of the renovation of the mall's third floor.
 One body was found a day later, whilst 37 others were found on Christmas day.
-On December 27, the remains of a security guard who rescued 783 people from the mall was also found.
+On December 27, the remains of a security guard, (Unknown, Melvin Gaa?) who rescued 783 people from the mall, was also found.

 The mall was nearly burnt down and the remaining structure was demolished due to safety concerns.

 Background

 The New City Commercial Center Mall Davao was a shopping mall located on the corner of MacArthur Highway and Ma-a Road in Davao City, Philippines.
 It was operated by the New City Commercial Corporation, which was owned by Chinese businessman Lim Tian Siu and his family.
 The mall opened in December 2003 as the largest project of the corporation.
 It was the corporation's second mall, after opening one in Tagum, Davao del Norte.
 The incident was not the first time a fire struck the corporation's projects.
 In September 2013, a fire burned an NCCC mall in Puerto Princesa, Palawan.
 Furthermore, it was not the first time the Lim family was affected by a fire incident.
 In 1952, the family established a textile business after relocating to Davao City, but was destroyed by fire.